AjaySharmaKolachala/nuage-vsd-sim/README.md

 * Users

 ### Limitations

-* You can use any user information, you will always log in as csproot
+* You can use any user information, you will always log in as csproot.
-* Filter can only contain a single field, exact filter, like 'name == "Something"'
+* Filter can only contain a single field and an exact filter, for instance `'name == "Something"'`.
-* No advanced backend functionality is mimicked: If you create an entity, it will not automatically do the same things it would in a real VSD
+* No advanced backend functionality is mimicked: If you create an entity, it will not automatically do the same things it would in a real VSD.

   Example: Creating an Enterprise will not automatically create the Administrator (or other) groups